Listen to this blog post here

-In the early decades of legal gambling in Nevada, two Mob factions — Reno’s McKay/Graham combine and Detroit’s Chesterfield Syndicate — expropriated legitimate businessmen’s casinos in Washoe County.
+In the early decades of legal gambling in Nevada, Reno’s McKay/Graham combine expropriated legitimate business owners’ casinos in Washoe County.

 The local Mob, headed by William “Bill” Graham and James “Jim” McKay, strove to dominate and control gambling in Reno without competition.
 Thus, anyone who wanted to open a gambling club had to seek their permission first, and the duo may or may not have granted it.
 Those who failed to ask for entry into the exclusive fraternity suffered dire consequences.
 Most times, McKay and Graham stole the business outright, but sometimes they infiltrated it and caused its demise.

 Here are the stories of some gambling clubs that fell victim to Graham and McKay:

 1) Country Club (in Reno)

 With the backing of an ex-Nevada investor, Charles Rennie opened the Country Club in June 1935 on Plumas Street (between what today are Moana Lane and Urban Road).* At the time, Rennie was the gambling licensee for the Town House in downtown Reno.